 This post shows students and new users steps to show or hide the virtual touchpad on Windows 11.
-One can use the on-screen or virtual touchpad to control the mouse pointer with their touchscreen Windows device.
+One can use the on-screen or virtual touchpad to control the mouse pointer with their Windows touchscreen.

 Once the virtual touchpad is enabled, it can be dragged to any screen location simply by holding it down and moving it to the desired location.

-Below is how to enable or disable the on-screen touchpad or virtual touchpads when using Windows 11.
+Below is how to turn the on-screen or virtual touchpad on or off when using Windows 11.